What Protections Does an LLC Provider? An Overview.

-A limited liability company (LLC) is a flexible business structure attracting large and small businesses.
+A Limited Liability Company (LLC) is a flexible business structure that attracts both large and small businesses.

-It’s easy to set up, doesn’t cost as much to maintain as a corporation, plus diminishes LLC members’ personal liability and asset exposure.
+It’s easy to set up, doesn’t cost as much to maintain as a corporation, and diminishes LLC members’ personal liability and asset exposure.

 Limited liability company (LLC) protections: overview